pymc-devs/pymc-examples/myst_nbs/samplers/MLDA_gravity_surveying.myst.md

 +++

 ### The MLDA sampler
-This notebook is designed to demonstrate the Multi-Level Delayed Acceptance MCMC algorithm (MLDA) proposed in Dodwell (2019), as implemented within PyMC3.
+This notebook is designed to demonstrate the Multi-Level Delayed Acceptance MCMC algorithm (MLDA) proposed in Dodwell (2019), as implemented within PyMC.
 If you are using MLDA for the first time, we recommend first running the `MLDA_simple_linear_regression.ipynb` notebook in the same folder.

 The MLDA sampler can be more efficient than other MCMC samplers when dealing with computationally intensive problems where we have access not only to the desired (fine) posterior distribution but also to a set of approximate (coarse) posteriors of decreasing accuracy and decreasing computational cost.
 In simple terms, we can use multiple chains on different coarseness levels and coarser chains' samples are used as proposals for the finer chains.
 This has been shown to improve the effective sample size of the finest chain and this allows us to reduce the number of expensive fine-chain likelihood evaluations.

 The notebook initially defines the necessary classes that describe the model.
 These classes use scipy to do the numerical solve in the forward model.
 It then instantiates models in two levels (with different granularities) and generates data for inference.
-Finally, the model classes are passed to two pymc3 models using Theano Ops and inference is done using three different MCMC methods (including MLDA).
+Finally, the model classes are passed to two pymc models using Aesara Ops and inference is done using three different MCMC methods (including MLDA).
 Some summary results and comparison plots are shown at the end to demonstrate the results.
-The use of Theano Ops is common when users want to use external code to calculate their likelihood (e.g. some fast PDE solver) and this example is designed to serve as a starting point for users to employ MLDA in their own problems.
+The use of Aesara Ops is common when users want to use external code to calculate their likelihood (e.g. some fast PDE solver) and this example is designed to serve as a starting point for users to employ MLDA in their own problems.

-Please note that the MLDA sampler is new in PyMC3.
-The user should be extra critical about the results and report any problems as issues in the pymc3's github repository.
+Please note that the MLDA sampler is new in PyMC.
+The user should be extra critical about the results and report any problems as issues in the pymc's github repository.

 The notebook results shown below were generated on a MacBook Pro with a 2.6 GHz 6-core Intel Core i7, 32 GB DDR4 and macOS 10.15.4.